 Before you go, I’d also like to give a shout out to ANOTHER really freaking delicious cornbread recipe.

-This next one came from a book that I read as a teenager, called “A Day At The Beach.”
+This next one came from a book that I read as a teenager called “A Day At The Beach.”
 It was a nice little summer novel about a couple who moves to the Caribbean and opens a restaurant.

-In the 90s, that meant I had to go to the library to find the book, then rifle through the pages until I found it.
-I made this quest at least once, before the internet made everything searchable.
+So I wrote the recipe down, made it, loved it, and eventually lost the recipe.
+In the 90s, losing a written down recipe was a much bigger deal than it is now.
+I couldn’t just Google it.
+I had to go to the library to find the book, then rifle through the pages until I found it.
+This library quest happened a few times before the internet came along and made everything searchable.

 Blanchard’s Caribbean Cornbread

 Bob and Melinda Blanchard | Published Here – June 5 2019